 Another useful and common practice is to send email notifications to your customers if their subscription payment fails, prompting them to update their payment information.
 You can enable this behavior in your Dashboard’s Automatic collection settings.

 If you want to customize this email beyond the options that Stripe provides, you could instead monitor

 invoice.payment_failed webhooks to trigger your own custom emails.
 These emails typically link the customer to a form where they can update their payment method.
 See our complete Sending Emails for Failed Payments recipe for building out this functionality.

-If you want to build dunning (retries) logic for declined charges, you can use your Dashboard’s Billing Settings to dictate how Stripe responds when an invoice payment fails or becomes past due.
+If you want to build dunning (retries) logic for declined charges, you can use your Dashboard’s Automatic collection settings to dictate how Stripe responds when an invoice payment fails or becomes past due.
 The settings for automatic payment and manual payment are configured independently; for details, see Subscription settings and recovery.